-Ben Frecon, PMP DASM
+Ben Frecon, PMP, CSM

 Certified Project Management Professional (PMP)